Skip to content

 Should I file a hurricane-damage claim before or after a roofer inspects?

-Typical match time is under 60 seconds.
-First contractor contact is within one business day; for emergency tarping after a tropical-storm or hurricane event, we route to same-day-availability pros first.
+Typical connect time is under 60 seconds.
+First contractor contact is by live phone transfer when an agent is on call, or callback as fast as an hour.
+For emergency tarping after a tropical-storm or hurricane event, we route to rapid-availability pros first.

 Neighborhoods served